 This year’s AAF Music for Medicine Benefit took place virtually on December 16, 2020.

-Ten minutes before the beginning of the gala, the audience had the chance to go on a virtual tour of Schloss Arenberg, Salzburg, home of the Open Medical Institute (OMI).
+Ten minutes before the beginning of the gala, the audience had the chance to go on a virtual tour of Schloss Arenberg, located in Salzburg and home of the Open Medical Institute (OMI).

 Thomas J. McGrath, Chairman of the American Austrian Foundation, and Daisy M. Soros, Music for Medicine Benefit Co-Chair, warmly welcomed the audience and introduced Daniel Froschauer, Chairman of the Vienna Philharmonic Orchestra, who together with Rainer Honeck, concertmaster, and Anneleen Lenaerts, principal harpist, sent musical greetings from Vienna (Camille Saint-Saëns, Fantasie for Violin and Harp, Op.
 124).

-Dr. Augustine Choi, Stephen and Suzanne Weiss Dean of Weill Cornell Medicine, highlighted the relationship between his institution and the American Austrian Foundation, which dates back to the founding of the Open Medical Institute in 1993.
+Dr. Augustine Choi, Dean of Weill Cornell Medicine, highlighted the relationship between his institution and the American Austrian Foundation, which dates back to the founding of the Open Medical Institute in 1993.

-Pablo Legorreta, CEO of Royalty Pharma and AAF Board Member, thanked Dr. Fauci for his outstanding talk and announced a donation of USD 250,000 to endow the OMI Seminar in Pulmonology.
+Pablo Legorreta, CEO of Royalty Pharma and AAF Board Member, thanked Dr. Fauci for his outstanding talk and announced a donation of $250,000 to endow the OMI seminar in Pulmonology.